shiv-am0/automation-scripts/README.md

-# DevOps and Cloud Automation Scripts
+# AWS Lambda Automation Scripts

-Welcome to the **DevOps and Cloud Automation Scripts** repository!
-This repository is a collection of Python scripts tailored for automation tasks commonly faced by DevOps engineers.
+Welcome to the **AWS Lambda Automation Scripts** repository!
+This repository is a collection of Python scripts for AWS Lambda, tailored for automation tasks commonly faced by DevOps engineers.
 I will be developing and pushing scripts along my journey of learning DevOps and Cloud technologies using AWS.

 These scripts address real-world scenarios, helping automate various routine tasks that can improve productivity and reduce manual effort.
 As my learning progresses, I’ll continue adding more scripts covering a broad range of DevOps automation needs.